Dekita/flowscript/README.md

 <hr class="mt-1">

-### What is FlowScript / FlowScript Editor
+### What is FlowScript
 FlowScript is a node based visual scripting system powered by JavaScript.
-FlowScript Editor is a modern interface that allows you to edit FlowScript node graphs.
+With a modern interface that allows you to edit FlowScript node graphs, writing javascript simple applications has never been easier!

 | :exclamation: THIS APP IS IN BETA!!
 PLEASE REPORT ANY BUGS! |
 |---|